basilj007/REA-Work/README.md

 Summary:

-    We have installed Terraform, created an Elastic Load Balancer and Auto Scaling Group in a VPC with 2 webservers always up providing 99.9% uptime.
+    From this documentation you’ve set up dynamic Auto Scaling Group and Load Balancer to distribute traffic to your instances in several Availability Zones.